Arniiiii/Arniiiii/README.md

 1. Making some CMake-based projects easy to add, find, use and install correctly.
 Sometimes fix CI.
    - A lot of projects, any C++/CMake forked project in my repos is that.
 However, I deleted some of my forks...
    - Some of them are related to CPM, a ~~package manager~~ tool for bundling dependencies in CMake.
 I used to believe that using it gives a lot of customization options for including other CMake projects.
 While it is true that it gives full control, it's futile.
 I became disappointed: it simply does not work for any projects with 3+ dependencies on multiple OSes.
 From now, I try using [`conan`](https://conan.io/) package manager or Gentoo's package manager.
-1. Sending bug reports to random projects that I somehow use.
 1. Job related open-sourced.
    - [`strata-p2p`](https://github.com/alpenlabs/strata-p2p).
 I was one of the main developer of it, a lot of design decisions, Rust code and thinking about decentralized networks.
    - Some projects related to: